Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add shards to the existing Redis cluster.
 - [ ] Offload static data to Amazon S3.
 - [ ] Launch a second Multi-AZ Redis cluster.

+### A SysOps administrator is re-architecting an application.
+The SysOps administrator has moved the database from a public subnet, where the database used a public endpoint, into a private subnet to restrict access from the public network.
+After this change, an AWS Lambda function that requires read access to the database cannot connect to the database.
+The SysOps administrator must resolve this issue without compromising security.
+Which solution meets these requirements?

+- [x] Create an AWS PrivateLink interface endpoint for the Lambda function.
+Connect to the database using its private endpoint.
+- [ ] Connect the Lambda function to the database `VPC`.
+Connect to the database using its private endpoint.
+- [ ] Attach an IAM role to the Lambda function with read permissions to the database.
+- [ ] Move the database to a public subnet.
+Use security groups for secure access.